teaghan/AI-Enhanced-Education/md_files/PlaylabAI.md

    - Click Export
    - Select "Print Conversation"
    - Select "Save as PDF" as the printer
-   - Submit the PDF file
+   - Submit the PDF file to the teacher

 * * *